|

 Instructions

-Priestley noted that soda water looked more like snow than ice when
+Joseph Priestley noted that soda water looked

-Fill one syringe with 30 mL water, but no air.
-Fill a second
+30 mL water, but no air.
+Fill a second syringe with 30 mL

-syringe at a 45o angle, slowly pour
+syringe at a 45o angle, slowly

-syringe has been filled to the 30 mL mark, insert the plunger just past
+excessively.
+After the syringe has been filled to the 30

-the “catch” ridge inside the barrel (listen for the “click”).
+the barrel (listen for the “click”).
+Rotate the syringe so

-the syringe so that the cap is directed upward.
+that the cap is directed upward.
 Open the cap and

-discharge all of the air but none of the carbonated beverage.
-Cap
+discharge all of the air but none of the carbonated

-the syringe.
+beverage.
+Cap the syringe.

 Place both syringes inside the sealable bag and place them in the freezer.
 Check after 30 minutes, 60 minutes, etc. Water will freeze into a clear plug with little noticeable volume change — still 30 mL.
 Sparkling water, however, will discharge carbon dioxide as it freezes causing the plunger to move outward and the ice formed to “look like snow”.
 It is white and grainy with numerous holes — pockets of carbon dioxide gas.

-the liquids are completely frozen (overnight), remove them from the
+completely frozen (overnight), remove them from the

-Remove the syringe cap and hold the syringes under hot water in order
+freezer.
+Remove the syringe cap and hold the syringes

-remove the plunger.
-Add a 10 - 20 mL hot water to the syringe in
+20 mL hot water to the syringe in order to melt part of the

-order to melt part of the solid so that the ice plug can be poured out
+solid so that the ice plug can be poured out of the syringe for

-of the syringe for closer inspection.
-The water ice plug will
+closer inspection.
+The water ice plug will appear clear,

-clear, solid and hard.
+solid and hard.
 The sparkling water ice plug is crumbly

-effervesces from the solid as it melts.
+water, some carbon dioxide effervesces from the solid as it

 Teaching tips

-the solubility of carbon dioxide, like all gases, is greater in cold
+While the solubility of carbon dioxide, like

-than in hot water, gases are generally far less soluble in solid
+generally far less soluble in solid water.
+As the

-As the sparkling water is cooled and freezes, it releases carbon
+sparkling water is cooled and freezes, it releases carbon

-Priestley’s soda water snow.
+formed — thus forming Priestley’s soda water snow.

 Questions